alexirpan/alexirpan.github.io/public/perils-batch-norm/batch_norm_appendix.md

 What Is Batch Norm?
 --------------------------------------------------------------------------------

-Batch norm is motivated by "internal covariate shift".
+[Batch norm](http://proceedings.mlr.press/v37/ioffe15.pdf) is motivated by "internal covariate shift".
 What does that mean?
 Well, let's suppose we're training a neural network on some data.
 The input will go through a few hidden layers, then go to the output.
-{: .hidden }

 ![One hidden layer neural net](/public/perils-batch-norm/neural_net.jpeg) {: .centered }